jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 # Prometheus scrape intervals and performance

-In this tutorial I will play with some tuning trying to get better performance on the monitoring stack.
+In this tutorial I will play with some tuning trying to get better performance on the Openshift monitoring stack.
 The experiment consists on lowering the scraping frequency  to make a less intensive work about collecting metrics from the different services.
 Special focus on how these intervals affect to 'Kubelet'.
-Kubelet/cAdvisor exposes metrics about Pods, Memory, etc.
+Kubelet/cAdvisor exposes metrics about Kubernetes resources usage.

 This is just testing to dig into the Prometheus and Kubelet performance.
 It is nothing recommended/official/supported.
 Just a test experiment.